Joker Arroyo: As Senator

 Arroyo chaired the Senate Blue Ribbon Committee, the Senate Justice and Human Rights Committee, and the Senate Public Services Committee during the 13th Congress.
 He claimed to have never traveled abroad on government money and his Statement of Assets and Liabilities remained almost unchanged from the time he entered public service in 1986.
-He was reelected in 2007 under the administration TEAM Unity coalition.
-He retired from public service on June 30, 2013.
+He was re-elected to his second and final term in 2007 under the administration TEAM Unity coalition, placing 8th with more than 11 million votes.

 Arroyo had accused President Benigno Aquino III of consolidating power and behaving like a dictator when, in 2011, the president led a successful effort to impeach Supreme Court Chief Justice Renato Corona.
 Arroyo was one of the three senators who voted to acquit.
 The Aquino administration called the impeachment and conviction a significant victory in its anticorruption efforts.

+Arroyo retired from public service at the end of his Senate term on June 30, 2013.

+Post-Senate

+Arroyo, alongside Rene Saguisag, served as counsel for Makati Mayor Junjun Binay during the Senate Blue Ribbon Committee investigation into alleged anomalies involving the Binay family in 2015.
+He had asked the Senate to end the hearing, which was then ongoing since August 2014, because it "has lasted too long already" and to revisit their rules.
+He criticized the investigation for violating due process over the detention of officials including Binay.